 If you plan to take photos of specific headstones for whatever purpose you may have, you may want to ask the family first before taking pictures.
 Sometimes, there are families who want to keep their privacy, and there is nothing else you can do but abide by that.

-If you do have someone’s permission, always make sure it is not an emotional event such as that in a funeral.
 This event is very personal among the people attending the event.
 It is not so nice to crash and randomly take pictures just because you happen to be at the same place in the moment.

 But of course, if you were hired by the family to cover the burial, then by all means do what you need to do as a photographer.
 Just make sure you don’t get in the way of mourners.